Man dies in stabbing at Owatonna park; BCA investigating - Albert Lea Tribune

 Man dies in stabbing at Owatonna park; BCA investigating

-OWATONNA — The Minnesota Bureau of Criminal Apprehension and Owatonna police are investigating a fatal stabbing in a park in the southern Minnesota city.
+OWATONNA — The Minnesota Bureau of Criminal Apprehension and Owatonna police are seeking a 28-year-old man as a person of interest in a fatal stabbing in a park in the southern Minnesota city.

 Officers were called Sunday afternoon to a stabbing at Dartts Park.
 Police found an unconscious man on the ground with apparent stab wounds.
 He was dead at the scene.

-The Southern Minnesota Regional Medical Examiner’s Office will conduct an autopsy and identify the man.
+The Southern Minnesota Regional Medical Examiner’s Office identified the victim as 32-year-old Mohamed Aweis Mohamed.
+He died of a stab wound to the chest.

 BCA investigators recovered two knives at the scene.